webrecorder/pywb/docs/manual/warcserver.rst

         ia:   cdx+http://web.archive.org/cdx;/web
         apt:  memento+http://arquivo.pt/wayback/

+      timeout: 10

-This allows Warcserver to serve as a "Memento Aggregator", aggregating results from multiple existing archives (using the Memento API and other APIs)
+This allows Warcserver to serve as a "Memento Aggregator", aggregating results from multiple existing archives (using the Memento API and other APIs).

+An optional ``timeout`` property configures how many seconds to wait for each source before it is considered to have 'timed out'.
+(If unspecified, the default value is 5 seconds).

 Sequential Fallback Collections
 """""""""""""""""""""""""""""""